Manikant25/Dog-Vision/README.md

 # Dog-Vision
 This machine learning model predicts breed of dog using unstructured data i.e images.
+It uses **tranfer learning** and **Deep Learning**.
+Colab is used as this project requires extensive use of GPU.

+### How to use this notebook ?
+Clone it to local machine and all instructions and esstential links are present in it.

-## Tools
+### Tools
 `Tensorflow` `Colab`

 ### Output